apache/lucenenet/websites/site/contributing/make-release.md

   > You may be prompted for your password

 - Check signature of generated artifacts (the `SignReleaseCandidate` target above runs the commands)

-### Check the Release Artifacts

-Perform basic checks against the release binary:

-- Check presence and appropriateness of LICENSE, NOTICE, and README files.

-- Check the `nupkg` files to ensure they can be referenced in Visual Studio.

 ### Add Release Artifacts to the SVN `dev` Distribution Repository